Skip to main content

 1. Residency projects:

-• Poster presentation at ASHP Midyear Clinical Meeting
+• Poster presentation at conference such as ASHP Midyear Clinical Meeting

-• Platform presentation at the Eastern States Residency Conference
+• Platform presentation at conference such as the New England Residency Conference

-2. Staffing Requirements: Allows the resident to utilize leadership and problem solving skills to ensure optimal patient care and operations on weekend shifts every third weekend (12 day stretches required) and any shift, including night shift (typically 3 per year), may be scheduled at the discretion of residency director.
-One major holiday (Christmas, Thanksgiving or New Year's) and one minor holiday (Fourth of July, Memorial Day, Martin Luther King Day) is also required.
+2. Staffing Requirements: Allows the resident to utilize leadership and problem-solving skills to ensure optimal patient care and operations on weekend shifts every third weekend (12 day stretches required) and any shift, including night shift (typically 3 per year), may be scheduled at the discretion of residency director.
+One major holiday (Christmas, Thanksgiving or New Year's) and one minor holiday (Labor Day, Memorial Day, Martin Luther King Day) is also required.

 Teaching Opportunities: